ludwigHoon/Project_KAI/README.md

 Quick start with (Goolge Calendar Python API)[https://developers.google.com/calendar/api/quickstart/python]
 #### Sample code from Google
 1. At <code>./google_calendar</code>, run <code>python quick_start.py</code>
-2. A web broswer will prompt, select a Google account to sign in and agree access to calendar.
+2. A werun   broswer will prompt, select a Google account to sign in and agree access to calendar.
 3. At the terminal, the python script will query upcoming 10 events